Hawking Radiation via Gauss-Bonnet Theorem: Introduction

-Recently, Robson, Villari, and Biancalana (RVB) have shown that Hawking temperature of a black hole can also be topologically derived \cite{Robson:2018con,Robson:2019yzx} such as obtaining the entropy of the black hole from topology \cite{Gibbons:1994ff,Liberati:1997sp}.
-The method of RVB is based on the Gauss-Bonnet theorem and the Euler characteristic, which are invariants of the topology.
-In the RVB method, one uses the Euclidean geometry of the 2-dimensional spacetime (by applying the Wick rotation \cite{Gibbons:1977mu}) to derive Hawking temperature without losing any information of the 4-dimensional spacetime.
+Recently, Robson, Villari, and Biancalana have shown that Hawking temperature of a black hole can also be topologically derived \cite{Robson:2018con,Robson:2019yzx} such as obtaining the entropy of the black hole from topology \cite{Gibbons:1994ff,Liberati:1997sp,Olea:2005gb,Miskovic:2009bm}.
+The topological method is based on the Gauss-Bonnet theorem and the Euler characteristic, which are invariants of the topology.
+In the topological method, one uses the Euclidean geometry of the 2-dimensional spacetime (by applying the Wick rotation \cite{Gibbons:1977mu}) to derive Hawking temperature without losing any information of the 4-dimensional spacetime.
 In fact, the lower dimensional base is a playground for the holography and the stored information .

-In this work, we shall apply the RVB method \cite{Robson:2018con} to various spacetimes of black holes such as dyonic Reissner-Nordstr{\"o}m black hole, Schwarzschild-electromagnetic black hole, quantum corrected black hole, Schwarzschild-like black hole in a bumblebee gravity model and linear dilaton black hole.
-For this purpose, first we briefly review the RVB method in the following section.
+In this work, we shall apply the topological method to various spacetimes of black holes such as dyonic Reissner-Nordstr{\"o}m black hole, Schwarzschild-electromagnetic black hole, quantum corrected black hole, Schwarzschild-like black hole in a bumblebee gravity model and linear dilaton black hole.
+For this purpose, first we briefly review the topological method in the following section.